|

 | | |

-Speyside malts certainly fall within a
+Speyside malts certainly fall within a geographic category of being essentially

-and quality, tending towards a maltiness and sweetness that
+towards a maltiness and sweetness that means that they distinguish themselves

-Pulteney and Edradour, both which are included in the
+from the likes of Old Pulteney and Edradour, both which are included in the

 designation of Highland malts.